 Finally, look at your closing costs.
 Lenders now have to give you an estimate of the maximum you will have to pay.
 This makes it much easier for you to figure out which loan is actually your best deal.

 Mortgage interest rates fluctuate all the time based on larger market conditions.
-A mortgage rate lock holds your interest rate steady, typically for a period of 30, 45 or 60 days.
+A mortgage rate lock holds your interest rate steady, typically for 30, 45 or 60 days.

 Clark says the decision about when to lock in your rate should be based on whether you’re buying new construction or purchasing an existing home.